Why is knitting good for your brain?

-In addition to the activity itself, many weavers find benefits in the social nature of the fabric, whether they belong to a local fabric group or an online community.
+An international survey showed that people who knitted to relax, relieve stress and create creativity reported better cognitive functioning, better social contact and communication with others.
 In a clinical setting, a study of a group of people who have eating disorders showed that tissue had a significant effect on reducing anxiety and calming obsessive thoughts or worries.
-Crafts can help those suffering from anxiety, depression or chronic pain, experts say crafts can help those suffering from anxiety, depression or chronic pain, experts say.
+Crafts can help those suffering from anxiety, depression or chronic pain, experts say.
 It can also relieve stress, increase happiness, and protect the brain from damage caused by aging.

 Finding a way to relieve chronic pain can sometimes lead people to unexpected solutions, and for many, knitting has become an integral part of pain management.
 Simple knit projects are usually the same stitches over and over again, so you can relax and use your muscle memory to get the job done.
-In a survey of 3,545 weavers around the world, respondents who knitted to relax, relieve stress and create creativity reported better cognitive functioning, better social contact and communication with others.
 At a recent point meeting held at the Redfern Community Centre, former Sydney Rooster Ian Roberts spoke about a concussion career in football, with fans making neurons in team colors to raise awareness of brain injuries in sports.
+But since the mind and body are closely connected, the health benefits of tissue could also extend to physical well-being.
+For English physiotherapist Betsan Corkhill, she saw the positive results of tissue in her patients.

 Jane MacDonald